stefan-hoeck/idris2-tutorial/src/Tutorial1.md

 ```

 Note, how in Idris we can only partially apply a function
-more than one argument and a result get a new function
+with more than one argument and as a result get a new function
 back.
 For instance, `isTriple 1` applies argument `1` to function
-`isTriple` and as a result returns a new function,
+`isTriple` and as a result returns a new function of
-which still accepts two more integer arguments.
+type `Integer -> Integer -> Bool`.
 We can even
 use the result of such a partially applied function in
 a new toplevel definition: